Our well-known local Champion of Inclusion has flown the Rainbow flag for Wales at Westminster.

 Barry and District News’ former Editor Sue Vincent-Jones was one of thirty LGBT activists invited by the Prime Minister to a Garden Party at 10 Downing Street in recognition of their contribution to diversity and inclusion.

-The Communications Specialist now works for Welsh Government and was recognised for her success as Co-Chair of PRISM, the organisation’s award-winning LGBTI+ staff network
+The Communications Specialist was recognised for her success as Co-Chair of PRISM, her organisation’s award-winning LGBTI+ staff network

 She was joined by fellow Welsh campaigner Karen Cooke, Chair of the Cardiff University Network Enfys, at the Reception which took place during Pride in London week.